 People also refer to uterine prolapses as “fallen wombs” or “uterine hernias.”
 The most common symptoms include a sensation of heaviness or pulling in the pelvis; in extreme cases, a patient may be able to feel the uterus in her vagina, or see protruding tissue around her genitals.
 The condition is also characterized by painful intercourse.
-If a uterine prolapse is severe, other organs may slide as well, including the bladder.
+If the prolapse is severe, other organs may slide as well, including the bladder.

 To diagnose a uterine prolapse, a doctor performs a physical exam, and he or she may use imaging studies such as MRIs to get a more general picture of the area.
 Depending on the severity of the prolapse, there are a number of approaches to treatment.
 Some women succeed with an internal supportive device called a pessary, which holds the uterus in place.
 Others require surgery or bedrest to treat the condition, and treatments may be required for associated problems like infections.